 There are many ways to design and use a thankful tree.
 The one thing that they all have in common is cultivating an attitude of gratitude in the home.
-Making and decorating one for Thanksgiving is an activity the whole family will enjoy.
+Making and decorating one for Thanksgiving is an activity the whole family can enjoy.

 Some people put their thankful tree up on the first of November to write things they are grateful for throughout the month.
 Others use them as a centerpiece on the Thanksgiving table and encourage their guests to decorate it while they wait for dinner to be served.
-They also make a wonderful addition to a fall nature table.

 Top 10 Thankful Trees

 There are many ways to create a thankful tree and many things to use as decorations to write what we are thankful for.
 Below you will find a few of my favorite examples from creative and crafty to kid-made.
 You can even try making a thankful tree with real fall leaves!

 Making and decorating a thankful tree for Thanksgiving is an activity the whole family will enjoy.
 Use any of these easy ideas or be inspired to create your own!

 Use real branches, silk leaves, photographs, and tags to write what you are thankful for.
 Read more HERE.